Developmentο

 started.
 The tables are created based on the models defined in

-.
+app/models.py.
 In the dev environment, the database is created in a container

-.
+and it is accessible at localhost:5432.
 You can use pgAdmin to manage the

 database. pgAdmin is already configured to connect to the Postgres container.
 When

-prompted for the database password, use password
+prompted for the database password, use password.

-A simple database model is defined in app/models.py
+A simple database model is defined in app/models.py.
+When the database tables

 are created, a free tier is automatically added in the Tiers table.